mahirasef09/EquiSports/README.md

 6. Firebase authentication is used.
 7. For server express is used.
 8. For storage mongodb is used.
+9. In server section cors is used.
+10. In server section dotenv is used.

 # **Requirement Document Link:**
 https://docs.google.com/document/d/1zl97jEDUtdadOGwHSV_fP1gShCwCxwk6DDhQbEpcfHY/edit?tab=t.0